 This sample shows a multiplicity attached to the end of an association path.
-The meaning of this multiplicity is that one Network instance is associated with zero, one or more SubNetwork instances.
+The meaning of this multiplicity is that one to many.
+Network instance(s) is associated with zero, one or more SubNetwork instances.

-In Release 7 and earlier versions, the cardinality zero can indicate that the IOC has the so-called "transient state" characteristics.
+In Release 7 and earlier versions, the cardinality zero can indicate that the IOC has the so-called "transient state" characteristic.
 For example, it indicates that the instance is not yet created but it is in the process of being created.
-In Release 8 and onwards, the cardinality zero will not be used to indicate this characteristics since such characteristics is considered inherent in all IOCs.
+In Release 8 and onwards, the cardinality zero will not be used to indicate this characteristic since such characteristic is considered inherent in all IOCs.
 In Release 8 and onwards, all IOCs defined are considered to have such inherent "transient state" characteristics.